Yugg007/Yugg007/README.md

 ### Yogendra Jhala

-Hello👋🏻, I'm Yogendra Jhala, a passionate self-taught full stack web developer from India, who is interested in Software Development, Blockchain Developer, Developer Relations and Product Management.
+Hello👋🏻, I'm Yogendra Jhala, a passionate self-taught full stack web developer from India, who is interested in Software Development, Blockchain Developer and Open-Source Contribution.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

-I am also an Open-source and Blockchain enthusiast.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through Open-source.

-Currently, I'm working as a Backend developer Intern and internship experiences to work with industry experts in domains : **Web application development, Back-End Development, FULL Stack Development, WEB3**.
-I have worked on projects that provides a scalable, performant, consistent and rich experience to users.
+Currently, I am in my final year, pursuing a BTech from NIT Trichy, I have internship experience working with industry experts in domains: **Web application development, Back-End Development, FULL Stack Development, WEB3**.
+I have worked on projects that provide a scalable, performant, consistent and rich experience to users.
 I primarily deal with technologies like ⚡ **C++, REACTJS , NODEJS, EXPRESS, JAVASCRIPT**.
-I have strong knowledge in **Data structures and algorithms using C++, Computer networks, operating systems, DBMS , System Design**.
+I have strong knowledge in **Data structures and algorithms using C++, Computer networks, operating systems, DBMS, System Design**.

 <i>Random dev joke for you! (create your own by clicking here ↓)</i><br>
 <a href="https://readme-jokes.vercel.app"><img align="center" src="https://readme-jokes.vercel.app/api" alt="README Jokes"></a>